-On our last cruise, a 25th wedding anniversary getaway on Royal Caribbean’s Adventure of the Seas, my husband and I met many people going on their first cruise.
+On a 25th wedding anniversary cruise on Royal Caribbean’s Adventure of the Seas, my husband and I met many people going on their first cruise.
 Some were taking a couples cruise, while others were on a honeymoon cruise.
-When they found out we have cruised before, they asked for first time cruise tips, often related to mistakes people make on their first cruise.
+When they found out this was not our first time cruise, they asked for first time cruise tips, often related to mistakes people make on their first cruise.

 But first — a cautionary tale about one of the worst possible cruise mistakes you can make — forgetting your documents and ID.
-In cruise planning, nothing is more important.
-You can replace clothes and sunscreen, but without cruise documents you’ll never make it to your first cruise!
+In planning for your first time cruise, nothing is more important.
+You can replace clothes and sunscreen, but without cruise documents you’ll never make it to your first cruise vacation!

 1. Bring cruise documents and identification

-On a recent cruise, we joined a cruise travel group on Facebook to “meet” some of our fellow cruisers months before the cruise vacation.
+On Disney cruise to the Bahamas, we joined a cruise travel group on Facebook to “meet” some of our fellow cruisers months before the cruise vacation.
 Two days before sailing, a family sent a mayday to the group, explaining that they’d left their documents and passports at home in South Carolina.
 Since we had to drive through South Carolina anyway, we met with one of their family members to get their cruise documents.
 On the morning of the cruise, we handed over their documents and gained lifelong friends.

 Another incident on our most recent cruise didn’t have such a happy ending.
 The couple had their marriage license, which is not an acceptable form of cruise identification.
 They were pulled from line and the last I heard, the officer was explaining to this tearful couple that they could not board.
 With stricter security measures in all areas of travel, there’s little (or no) room for exceptions.